Ben Davidson: Entertainment career

 Davidson appeared in a few films including The Black Six, M*A*S*H, and Conan the Barbarian.
 He portrayed Porter the Bouncer in Behind the Green Door in 1972 and a convict football player in Necessary Roughness in 1991.
 Davidson played himself in Miller Lite ads featuring John Madden and Rodney Dangerfield.
 He also appeared in the short lived 1976 show Ball Four as a minor-league baseball player named Rhino Rhinelander, the 1977 pilot for Lucan and the 1984 TV movie Goldie and the Bears.
-Davidson also appeared in an episode of the 1970s TV series Happy Days as a lumberjack.
+Davidson also appeared in the Happy Days episode "Rules to Date By" (1978) as a lumberjack.
 He also appeared in the series premiere of Banacek in 1972.
+In a 1978 first-season episode of CHiPs, "Hitch-Hiking Hitch", Davidson played a character known as Wrestler who picked up and moved a VW Bug and two CHP motorcycles to clear a parking space for his truck.
+When confronted by Sgt.
+Getraer, Davidson sheepishly asks if he could move them back to the street to avoid getting a ticket.

 Personal life

-Following his rookie season with Green Bay, Davidson took his winner's check ($5,195) from the 1961 NFL title game and bought rental property in Seattle; beginning a lifelong and successful focus on residential real estate.
+Following his rookie season with Green Bay, Davidson took his winner's check ($5,195) from the 1961 NFL title game and bought rental property in Seattle, beginning a lifelong and successful focus on residential real estate.
 He began 1961 with a Rose Bowl win on January 2 and ended it with an NFL championship on December 31.
 In between he was wed and celebrated the birth of his first child.

 Davidson and fellow Oakland Raider teammate Tom Keating were avid motorcycle riders and completed both a ride from California to the Panama Canal and a four-month, 14000 mi trip across the United States while with the Raiders.

 Davidson died of prostate cancer at age 72.
 He was retired and living in San Diego and was survived by his wife Kathy, and daughters Janella, Dana, and Vicky.
 Coincidentally, Davidson's former Raiders teammate and motorcycle buddy, Tom Keating, died two months after him, also as a result of prostate cancer.